nrwl/nx/docs/shared/guides/setup-mfe-with-angular.md

 [Webpack 5](https://webpack.js.org/blog/2020-10-10-webpack-5-release/) introduced a [Module Federation Plugin](https://webpack.js.org/concepts/module-federation/#modulefederationplugin-high-level) enabling multiple, independently built and deployed bundles of code to form a single application.
 This is the foundation of Micro Frontend Architecture and the Module Federation Plugin makes implementing such an architecture much simpler.
 With Angular 12 adding support for Webpack 5 it increases the viability of scaffolding a Micro Frontend architecture with Angular.

-We have added some generators to aid in the scaffolding of Module Federation configuration required for setting up a Micro Frontend Architecture.
+We have added some generators to aid in the scaffolding of the Module Federation configuration required for setting up a Micro Frontend Architecture.

 Therefore, using Nx, it can be fairly straightforward to scaffold and build a Micro Frontend Architecture from a monorepo with all the additional benefits of Nx.

-In this guide, we'll show you to how setup a Micro Frontend Architecture with Nx and Angular.
+In this guide, we'll show you to how to set up a Micro Frontend Architecture with Nx and Angular.

 > **NOTE**: When serving Micro-Frontends (_MFEs_) in dev mode locally, there'll be an error output to the console: `import.meta cannot be used outside of a module`, and the script that is coming from is `styles.js`.
 It's a known error output, but it doesn't actually cause any breakages from as far as our testing has shown.
 It's because the Angular compiler attaches the `styles.js` file to the `index.html` in a `<script>` tag with `defer`.
 >